Are you getting a lot of spam comments on your WordPress blog?

 Spam comments take up unnecessary space in your WordPress hosting database.
-What’s worst is if you accidentally approve a spam comment, then it makes your brand look bad.
+What’s worse is that if you accidentally approve a spam comment, then it makes your brand look bad.

-There are multiple ways to block spam comments in WordPress.
+There are multiple ways to block spam comments on your WordPress website.
 You can do it manually by reading and deleting them one by one, but that could take hours.

-Let’s take a look at how to block spam comments in WordPress with Antispam Bee plugin.
+Let’s take a look at how to block spam comments in WordPress using Antispam Bee.

 Using Antispam Bee to Block Spam Comments